-Meck Co. translator arrested for sex crime against patient faces more charges
+CMPD: 6 more women say Meck Co. health department translator sexually assaulted them

 PREVIOUS: CMPD: Meck Co. translator posed as medical professional, assaulted woman at her home

-The documents show six new victims have apparently come forward.
+The documents show six new victims have apparently come forward alleging felony sex crimes against Pitti-Casazola.

-Pitti-Casazola was arrested in Cumberland County on Thursday.
+Pitti-Casazola was arrested in Fayetteville on Thursday.
 The warrants were issued out of Mecklenburg County.
+He was given a $150,000 bond.

+In July, the Charlotte-Mecklenburg Police Department said they believe Pitti-Casazola posed a medical professional and sexually violated a woman.
+He had interpreted for the victim while working at the Mecklenburg County Health Department, police said, and allegedly sexually assaulted her during a fake medical exam at her home.

+In a news conference Friday afternoon, CMPD Lt.
+James Ivie said the department has taken out a search warrant for the county health department for Pitti-Casazola’s work over the past nine years.

 PREVIOUS: Meck County interpreter accused of sex assault while impersonating medical professional